Uniform attachment with freezing: Scaling limits: Scaling limits: main results

 [2] \begin{theorem} The following assertions hold almost surely. \begin{enumerate} \item[(1)] The mass measure on $\T(f)$ has full support and gives full measure to the set of its leaves. \item[(2)] $\T(f)$ is binary if and only if $\int_0^{1/2} \frac{1}{f^2}=\infty$.
 When $\int_0^{1/2} \frac{1}{f^2}<\infty$, the root has infinite degree and all the other branchpoints are binary. \end{enumerate} \end{theorem}

-Observe that, quite surprisingly, {a condensation phenomenon may occur; in particular} the {topological} class of $\T(f)$ depends on the integrability of $1/f^{2}$ near $0$.
+Observe that, quite surprisingly, {a condensation phenomenon may occur; in particular} the {topological} class of $\T(f)$ depends on the integrability of $1/f^{2}$ near $0$. {This behavior is new among random trees with ``large'' degrees, such as stable trees \cite{LGLJ98,DLG02} (where there are infinitely many vertices with ``large'' degrees, with existence of GHP scaling limits), non-generic Bienaymé trees \cite{JS11,Jan12,Kor15} and Cauchy-Bienaymé-trees \cite{KR19} (where there is a unique vertex with macroscopic degree, but without existence of nontrivial GHP scaling limits), simply generated trees with superexponential branching weights \cite{JJS11} (where there is a unique vertex with macroscopic degree, but without existence of nontrivial GHP scaling limits).}

 Let us mention that it is not too hard to check that almost surely the Minkowski, packing and Hausdorff dimensions of $\mathcal{T}(f)$ are at least equal to $2$.
 However, the upper dimensions depend on the the fine behavior of $f$ near $0$, and will be investigated in future work.

-It turns out that by appropriately choosing $f$ one can recover the Brownian CRT. \begin{corollary} If $\mathbbm{e}$ is a normalized Brownian excursion then $\T(\mathbbm{e})$ has the same law as the Brownian CRT. \end{corollary} This comes from Theorem \ref{thm:critique} applied with a carefully chosen random sequence $(\Xb^n)_{n \geq 1}$ (see Sec.~\ref{ssec:CRT} for details). {This result can also be seen as a consequence of {\cite[Theorem 2]{A98}}.}
+It turns out that by appropriately choosing $f$ one can recover the Brownian CRT. \begin{corollary} If $\mathbbm{e}$ is a normalized Brownian excursion then $\T(\mathbbm{e})$ has the same law as the Brownian CRT. \end{corollary} {Let us comment on the fact that by $\T(\mathbbm{e})$ we mean a random variable whose law is characterized in the following ``annealed'' way:

+for every nonnegative functional $F$, where $\P_{\mathbbm{e}}$ is the law of $\mathbbm{e}$. } Corollary \ref{cor:CRT} comes from Theorem \ref{thm:critique} applied with a carefully chosen random sequence $(\Xb^n)_{n \geq 1}$ (see Sec.~\ref{ssec:CRT} for details). {This result can also be seen as a consequence of {\cite[Theorem 2]{A98}}.}